-Clean Your Blanket.
 Whether you’re sitting in your backyard or hiking up to a hill, it’s important to be comfortable when you eat.
 Many people tend to toss their picnic blanket in the trunk – crumbs and all – after each use.
 Before you go, be sure to properly wash and fully dry your blanket.
 If it’s even a little damp, it will be a perfect breeding ground for bacteria.
 For more laundry tips, read: We’re Crazy for Clothespins & Saving Money On Laundry.

 To prevent bugs from bothering you, wear light clothing like khaki, white and light blue.
 Flies and mosquitoes are more likely to bother you if you’re wearing dark clothing.
 Also, stick a few used dryer sheets in your back pocket or picnic basket.
 The smell will deter mosquitoes and other annoying pests from your picnic.
 For more pest prevention tips, read: Pest Control: Things With Wings.